International Orientation and Check-In

 Confirm your attendance – Do you plan to attend UIS?
 Have you received your F-1 visa?
-Please follow the below instructions to confirm your attendance, upload a copy of your visa, and request transportation services from the Springfield, Illinois airport or train station to UIS: Confirm Attendance Spring 2019.
+Please follow the below instructions to confirm your attendance, upload a copy of your visa, and request transportation services:

 Campus Housing – If you plan to live on campus, you must Apply for Housing.
-You may be allowed to move-in early, but you must submit an Early Arrival Request prior to their Spring 2019 deadline, which is December 16, 2018.
+You will be allowed to move-in on August 20, 2019, but you must submit an Early Arrival Request prior to their deadline, which is July 29, 2019.
 You should apply for housing and complete the Early Arrival Request as soon as possible (you do not have to be admitted or have your visa approved to apply).
 The Office of International Student Services will cover the early arrival fee ONLY if you confirm and complete the Early Arrival Request prior to the deadline of July 29, 2019.
 If you confirm after this date, the early arrival fee will be your responsibility.

 Travel and Accommodations – If you do not confirm early arrival with housing or you arrive prior to early arrival date, you will need to stay at a hotel.
 This link provides hotel information for you and family members, and will also assist you in navigating through your arrival process.

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

 New International Student Orientation Fall 2019